cappuchinese/difficultdata/README.md

 fi

 ```
-this will download the necessary genome files,
+This will download the necessary genome files,
-after that please run the following command in the terminal:
+after that please run the following command in the terminal, this will build the Assembly Hisat2 requires with the downloaded genome:
 ```bash
 hisat2-build /Genome/Homo_sapiens.GRCh38.dna.primary_assembly.fa /Hisat_index/Homo_sapiens.GRCh38.dna.primary_assemblytest
 ```

-## usage
+## Usage

-do this in the directory where Main.py is located
+To run/use this script, run the following commands in the directory where Main.py is located.
 ```bash
 usage:python3 main.py [-h] -d FASTQDIR -out OUTPUTDIR [-t TRIM]